 Use in situ readings or flow-through containers for field measurements for groundwater stabilization during purging and for other applications where groundwater monitoring measurements are required.

-If grab samples are collected for measurement where allowed in the individual FT-series SOP, measure samples within fifteen (15) minutes of collection when immediate analysis is specified per Table FS 1000-4 and FS 1000-5.
+If grab samples are collected for measurements, where allowed in the individual FT-series SOP, measure samples within fifteen (15) minutes of collection when immediate analysis is specified per Table FS 1000-4 and FS 1000-5.
 Otherwise, analyze grab samples within the applicable holding times specified in Table FS 1000-4 and FS 1000-5.

 Minimum Calibration Requirements: